Game Development Document / Catventure

 A document includes detailed information such as the game concept, mechanics, level design, character details, art style, and other essential elements that contribute to the overall game experience.

-Task 1 - Weekly Progress
+Weekly Progress

-Task 1 - Final Proposal Submission
+Task 1 Submission - Final Proposal

-Click HERE to view the Canva Slides
+Click HERE to view the Canva Slides.

-Task 2 - Art Asset Development
+Task 2 Instruction - Art Asset Development

 In this project, we are required to design and develop our own 2D side-scrolling/platformer game as part of our learning experience in game design.
 To support this process, we must produce a Game Design Document (GDD) that acts as the foundation and blueprint for our game's development.